SomanathPattanashetti/SomanathPattanashetti/README.md

 ⚡ DESIGN     →  Efficient algorithms & architecture
 🛠️ IMPLEMENT  →  Robust, production-ready systems
 🔍 OPTIMIZE   →  Performance & power efficiency
+🎮 VISUALIZE  →  Creative ways to showcase progress
 ```

 > *"Great embedded systems are born from understanding both silicon and software."*
 >
 > *"Optimization is not just about speed—it's about elegant resource utilization."*
+>
+> *"Your GitHub history tells a story.
+Make it playful."*

 ---